nikosvlachogiannakis/Paper-Presentation/slides.md

-# One or two things we know about concept drift
+# One or two things we know about concept drift —a survey on monitoring in evolving environments.
+Part A: detecting concept drift

-**Fabian Hinder, Valerie Vaquet, Barbara Hammer** *Frontiers in AI, June 2024*
+**Fabian Hinder, Valerie Vaquet, Barbara Hammer**

 ---